-The British Council is recognised across India for its network of 9 libraries and cultural centres.
-We offer a range of specialised projects in arts, education, English language and society to audiences across India and more than 100,000 members.
+Through our network of three libraries and cultural centres in India, we offer a range of specialised projects in arts, education and English language to audiences across India and more than 100,000 members.
 We also provide access to English language training and learning for both students and teachers and enable opportunities to study in the UK.